-Table 3 compares the proposed technique's performance with existing techniques such as node2vec, TNE, ctRBM, GTRBM, and DDNE.
+Table 3 compares the performance of the proposed technique with existing techniques such as node2vec, TNE, ctRBM, GTRBM, and DDNE.
 The analysis is based on several metrics, including QoS, mean average precision, root mean square error, precision, normalized square error, and sensitivity.